This helmet is a seldom-encountered example of a Waffen-SS foreign volunteer combat helmet,

 Here is a very nice example of an EF M42, with 95% fine texture schiefergrau paint and 98% EF Pattern runic shield.
 This is a classic example, with untouched

 original liner and strap.
-A hard to upgrade piece, priced at HOLD and includes my certificate of lifetime guarantee of authenticity.
+A hard to upgrade piece, priced at SOLD and includes my certificate of lifetime guarantee of authenticity.

 ET64 M40 Combat Helmet